List of Marvel Comics characters: R: Anthony Davis

 A former engineer for NASA, professional criminal Anthony Davis grew jealous of the wealthy Kyle Richmond.
 Designing a suit of battle armor that would be constructed by the Tinkerer, Davis, calling himself the Ringer, broke into one of Richmond's buildings to rob it.
 Richmond confronted the Ringer in his guise of Nighthawk, breaking several of Davis's teeth in the process.
 Davis was arrested and jailed, where it took a prison dentist several weeks to rebuild his broken teeth.

-Humiliated by his defeat at Nighthawk's hands, Davis decided he was not cut out for a life of crime.
+Humiliated by his defeat, Davis decided he was not cut out for a life of crime.
 He had previously designed an improved version of his old battlesuit, which remained in the Tinkerer's warehouse, which he planned to rent out to various criminal contacts as part of a get-rich-quick scheme.
-As Davis tested the suit, the Beetle broke into the shop to retrieve his own equipment.
-Easily subduing the Ringer, the Beetle brought him back to his hideout, where he forced Davis to wear the suit to battle Spider-Man, tricking him into thinking a new ring the Beetle had added to the suit would explode if the Ringer did not obey.
-The Ringer, deathly afraid of battling another superhero, was dealt a humiliating defeat by Spider-Man, who broke his repaired dental work and left him webbed for the police.
+As Davis tested the suit, the Beetle broke into the shop to retrieve his own upgraded equipment.
+Easily subduing the Ringer, the Beetle forced Davis to wear the suit to battle Spider-Man, tricking him into thinking a new ring the Beetle had added to the suit would explode if the Ringer did not obey.
+The Ringer was dealt a humiliating defeat by Spider-Man, who broke his repaired dental work and left him webbed for the police.
 To add to Ringer's indignity, the explosive charge merely destroyed a recording device the Beetle had installed in his suit to obtain live combat data of Spider-Man.